Invariant density statistical quantifiers and a temperature for the logistic map: Introduction

-On the other hand, statistical quantifiers have been shown to be important theoretical tools for characterizing several phenomena.
-Between these ones, the Fisher information (FI) has attracted special attention in the literature.
-FI arose from the problem of parameter estimation in the context of statistics, and since then it has been employed for characterizing pattern genetics in biology, dynamical phase transitions in environmental engineering, chemistry, economy, quantum mechanics, deduction of motion equations, by making use of its sensibility against local variations of the probability distribution.
-Intuitively, the Fisher information can distinguish situations with behaviors being radically different.
-For instance, a regular behavior characterized by a piked distribution gives a high valued Fisher information, while a fully chaotic dynamics represented by a uniform distribution minimizes the Fisher information.
-The CR complexity plays a complementary role by distinguishing behaviors where the Fisher information is not able for.
-When we have different dynamical regimes with similar values of the Fisher information, we can calculate the CR complexity for distinguishing between them.
+Intuitively, FI can distinguish situations with behaviors being radically different.
+For instance, a regular behavior characterized by a piked distribution gives a high value for $I$, while a fully chaotic dynamics represented by a uniform distribution minimizes FI.
+The Crámer-Rao (CR) complexity plays a complementary role by distinguishing behaviors where FI alone is not sufficient.
+When we have different dynamical regimes with similar values for the Fisher information, we can calculate the CR complexity for distinguishing between them.
 Additionally, FI has been studied to give an alternative formulation of the Second Law of Thermodynamics.
-Illustrating with several examples and theoretical arguments, in \cite{Frieden} Frieden has suggested that FI can provide a interpretation of the arrow of time, by postulating that Second Law of Thermodynamics is equivalent to the condition $dI/dt\leq 0$.
+Illustrating with several examples and theoretical arguments, in \cite{Frieden}, Frieden has suggested that FI can provide a interpretation of the arrow of time, by postulating that Second Law of Thermodynamics is equivalent to the condition $dI/dt\leq 0$.
 Physically, this inequality means that if the FI level of a system is observed to be decreasing, that is $dI<0$, then its history is necessarily advancing, which is the main content of the “$I$-Theorem” (Section 1.8.2 of \cite{Frieden}).

-The main goal of this work is to characterize some relevant regimes of the logistic map dynamics from a probabilistic description in terms of the invariant density, from which we calculate the Fisher information (FI) and its associated Cramér-Rao (CR) complexity for analyzing dynamical transitions.
-In addition, we propose a notion of temperature based on the Equipartition Theorem, which allows to provide a macroscopic signature of the map along with a study of the behavior of the Thermodynamics Second Law by means of the Frieden's informational interpretation.
+The main goal of the present work is to characterize some relevant regimes of the logistic map dynamics from a probabilistic description in terms of the invariant density, from which we calculate FI and associated CR complexity for analyzing dynamical transitions.
+In addition, we propose a notion of temperature based on the Equipartition Theorem, which allows to provide a macroscopic signature of the map and an analysis of the Frieden's informational interpretation of the Second Law.
 The work is organized as follows.
+In Section II we give the preliminaries.
+Section III is devoted to the calculation of the Fisher information and the Crámer-Rao complexity, along with our definition of temperature for the logistic map (called map temperature MP).
+Here we perform numerical simulations of the statistical quantifiers and the MP in function of the parameter of the map and of the time step.
+Finally, in Section IV, we outline some conclusions and perspectives.